4 Min Read

-Medicare covers wound care for all beneficiaries, irrespective that it is carried out in an inpatient or outpatient setting.
+Medicare Coverage for Wound Care: Medicare covers wound care for all beneficiaries, irrespective of whether it is carried out in an inpatient or outpatient setting.
 It can be expensive for patients.
 Few people may suffer from post-surgical lesions.
-Other patients may suffer from chronic fungal or viral wounds.
-Due to the prevalence of wounds with age, it’s simple to understand why Medicare would cover this treatment.

-It supplies are protective covers or fillers for openings on the body caused by surgical procedures, wounds, ulcers, or burns.
 These supplies are protected under Medicare Part B when they are medically essential for the treatment of surgical or debrided wounds.
-If supply claims are processed by the 4 Durable Medical Equipment Regional Carriers (DMERCs).
+Supply claims are processed by the 4 Durable Medical Equipment Regional Carriers (DMERCs).

 Medicare Guidelines for Wound Care

-Medicare provides reimbursement for surgical wounds.
-Also, Medicare covers chronic wounds.
-Medicare covers It supplies for various types of wounds.
 Few lessons are from surgeries, ulcers, burns, or flesh wounds.
 It depends upon how patients will receive It as an inpatient or outpatient will determine which part of Medicare will provide reimbursement.

 Inpatient Wound Care Coverage

-If the patient receives wound care inpatient like a hospital, skilled nursing facility, or rehab facility, coverage would fall under Part A. You must know that there is a deductible under Part A, but Medicare Supplement Plans will cover these deductibles.
+If the patient receives a wound care inpatient like a hospital, skilled nursing facility, or rehab facility, coverage would fall under Part A. You must know that there is a deductible under Part A, but Medicare Supplement Plans will cover these deductibles.

 What is Covered Under Medicare Part A?